stormasm/nunotes/nu-command.md

 ### More details

-Core can live by itself but we actually will need let-env
+Core can live by itself but we actually will need let-env if we want config files.
+If we don't want config files core works.

 So then you have to pull in env...